 The only exception is that when I asked to become a Tortuga affiliate (because I loved their product so much), they sent me the newest version of their bag to test out.

-I had previously purchased their original version out of pocket and loved it, and tested this one to be sure it was still as good as their old offering, so that I could be sure I’d still recommend it to my readers.
+I had previously purchased their original version with my own money and loved it, and tested this one to be sure it was still as good as their old offering, so that I could be sure I’d still recommend it to my readers.

-It definitely passed the test and from 2016-2022, Tortuga has been my go-to travel backpack when I’m packing light and using a carry-on.
+It definitely passed the test and from 2016 until today, Tortuga has been my go-to travel backpack when I’m packing light and using a carry-on.

 Travel Backpack